2024/25 Indy Pass Buyer’s Guide

 Other things to know

-Capacity Limits: As the Indy Pass continues to grow in popularity, a capacity limit has been placed on pass purchasing to ensure fewer crowds at the participating resorts.
-The only way to now purchase a pass is to join the waitlist and you will receive a code as space opens up.
+Capacity Limits: As the Indy Pass continues to grow in popularity, a capacity limit has been implemented to ensure fewer crowds at the participating resorts.
+The only way to purchase a pass for the 24/25 season is to join the waitlist.

-Service fees go away: The 3 percent service fee typically charged on all Indy Passes at checkout will be eliminated for the 24/25 season.
+Service fees go away: The 3 percent service fee typically charged on all Indy Passes at checkout was eliminated for the 24/25 season.
 In exchange, all pass holders will be mailed a custom-designed 24/25 commemorative, RFID-enabled Indy Pass with a photo for a $10 fee.
 The physical Indy Pass will include benefits such as direct-to-lift access at select Indy resorts, expedited lift ticket pick-up at all Indy resorts, and discounts on products and services from Indy Pass partners.

-Lodging: Discounts are available at a range of lodging properties.
+Lodging: Discounts are available at a range of lodging properties..

 Ikon Pass